hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 To get any point on the straight line, you plug in $x$ into the equation and you get the $y$ coordinate!

-Thanks for sticking with me to re-learn a little math.
-I think it's important to show that we can write real life functions like this using just assembly.
+Let's assume we have a line represented by the slope-intercept equation $y = 2x + 4$.
+The assembly below will calculate the value of $y$ when you plug $3$ in for $x$.
 Here's how it would look:

 <br />